How to Invest Money in UAE?

 Bucket 1 – Investment Options in UAE

 Investing in National Bonds is a good idea considering the safety, liquidity and a slightly better return on investment they offer.

-It is easy to buy National Bonds and one can buy National Bonds online, from Money exchanges and from banks.
-The minimum investment is AED 100 and can be bought in multiples of 100.
+It is easy to buy National Bonds, and one can buy National Bonds online, from Money exchanges and banks.
+The minimum investment is AED 100 and can be purchased in multiples of 100.

 2. E Saver Accounts